FergusJPWalsh/vocabularia/README.md

 # vocabularia
 Vocabulary tools, resorces and Anki flashcards

+# Auden _Greek Prose Phrasebook_
+Ancient Greek-English phrases from Auden _Greek Prose Phrase-Book: Based on Thucydides, Xenophon, Demosthenes, Plato_ (1899).
+Note that where Auden gave a large number of Greek glosses for an English phrase, some have been removed to make it more suitable for memorization.
+In addition, footnotes and additional explainations have not been included in this deck.
+You can find a scan of the full book on [Internet Archive](https://archive.org/embed/greekprosephras00audegoog) and a [full transcription by Bedewere](https://archive.org/details/Auden_Gppb).

+* `auden.tsv`
+* `Auden Greek Phrasebook.apkg`

 # Examples from Bradley's Arnold
 Latin-English examples sentences and phrases from _Bradley's Arnold Latin Prose Composition_ ed.
 Sir James Mountford, 1938.